nhsbsa-data-analytics/tidyfilter/README.md

 The use case this was written for is filtering profanity in comments made in free text questions in customer satisfaction surveys, for display in Shiny dashboards.

-The package uses continuous integration to ensure style, ensure no syntax errors and maintain consistency.
+The package uses continuous integration to ensure style, no syntax errors and maintain consistency.
 Documentation is automated via Roxygenise.

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)